Jabbar Garyaghdioglu: Later life

 In 1901, Garyagdioglu moved to the oil-booming Baku that at the time was rapidly becoming an important social and cultural city of the region.
-Together with Uzeyir Hajibeyov and other prominent musicians he founded a club in the Baku suburb of Balakhany and would give charity concerts to support the poor.
-Between 1906 and 1912 he visited Kiev, Moscow and Warsaw together with other Azeri khanandas, where a vinyl recording of his performance was made.
+Together with Uzeyir Hajibeyov and other prominent musicians, he founded a club in the Baku suburb of Balakhany and would give charity concerts to support the poor.
+Between 1906 and 1912, he visited Kiev, Moscow and Warsaw together with other Azeri khanandas, where a vinyl recording of his performance was made.
 On his way back from Warsaw, he and his ensemble gave a successful two-day Oriental concert in Moscow.
-Garyagdioglu mostly sang in Azeri and Persian, however some mughamats were performed in Georgian, Armenian, Uzbek, and Turkmen.
+Garyagdioglu mostly sang in Azeri and Persian; however, some mughamats were performed in Georgian, Armenian, Uzbek, and Turkmen.
 For 20 years, he was accompanied by sazandas Gurban Pirimov (tar) and Sasha Ohanezashvili (kamancheh).

 In 1916, he appeared in the Azeri film Neft va milyonlar saltanatinda ("In the Realm of Oil and Millions").
 After Sovietization, he taught classical music at the Azerbaijan State Conservatoire and was the soloist of the Azerbaijan State Philharmonic Society.
-During his long musical career, he collected and recorded around 500 folks songs and tunes, which became part of the conservatoire's record library.
+During his long musical career, he collected and recorded around 500 folk songs and tunes, which became part of the conservatoire's record library.

 Rise to prominence

 From the beginning of the 1920s, Karjagdyoglu took an active part in the public life of the republic.
 The singer stood at the origins of the creation of the national conservatory and played an important role in the formation of new cadres.

-In addition to teaching, he was a consultant to the research room of Azerbaijani music at the Conservatory.
+In addition to teaching, he was a consultant to the research room of Azerbaijani music at the conservatory.
 Jabbar Karjagdyoglu was a supporter of the transposition of mugams to notes and in this work assisted the composer Fikret Amirov.

 The singer for a long time was the soloist of the Azerbaijan State Philharmonic named after Muslim Magomayev.
-Over more than half a century of creative way khanende collected more than 500 folk songs and musical fragments.
-Uzeyir Hajibeyov and Muslim Magomayev put on more than 30 songs of his songs.
+Over more than half a century of creative work, Khanende collected more than 500 folk songs and musical fragments.
+Uzeyir Hajibeyov and Muslim Magomayev put on more than 30 of his songs.
 The singer has greatly assisted Rheingold Gliere in studying Azerbaijani folk music.